-Vacuum tube diode

 A vacuum tube consists of an air - evacuated glass envelop that contains several metal electrodes.
 A simple two-element tube (Vacuum diode) consists of a cathode and an anode that is connected to the positive terminal of a power supply.

-The cathode is a small metal tube heated by a filament and the anode is a metal cylinder around the cathode (also called the plate).
+The cathode is a small metal tube heated by a filament and the anode is metal cylinder around the cathode (also called the plate).

 Free electrons migrate to the anode from the cathode.

 If an alternating voltage is applied to the anode, electrons will only flow to the anode during the positive half - cycle, and during the negative cycle of the alternating voltage, the anode repels the electrons and no current passes through the tube.

 Diodes connected in such a way that only positive half - cycle of an alternating current (AC) are permitted to pass are called rectifier tubes, and these are used in the conversion of AC to DC.

-By inserting a grid, consisting of a spiral of metal wire, between the cathode and the anode and applying a negative voltage to the grid, the flow of electrons can be controlled.
+By inserting a grid, consistency of a spiral of metal wire, between the cathode and the anode and applying a negative voltage to the grid, the flow of electrons can be controlled.
 When the grid is negative, it repels elections and only a fraction of the electrons emitted by the cathode can reach the anode.
-Such a tube is called a trode and it is used as an amplifier.

-Vacuum tube triode

-n-type and p-type Semiconductors
+n-Type and p-Type Semiconductors

 The materials used in diodes and transistors are semiconductors, such as silicon and germanium.
-However, they are not pure materials, because small amounts of "impurity" atoms (about one part in a million) have been added to them so that either an abundance or a lack of electrons exists.
-The process of adding impurity atoms is called doping.
-A semiconductor doped with an impurity that contributes mobile electrons is called an n-type semiconductor, since the mobile charge carriers have negative charges.
+However, they are not pure materials, because small amounts of "impurity" atoms (about one part in a million) have been added to them so that either and abundance or a lack of electrons exists.

+A semiconductor doped with an impurity that contributes mobile electrons is called an n-type semiconductor, since the mobile charge carriers have a negative charge.

 A semiconductor doped with an impurity that introduces mobile positive holes is called p-type semiconductor.

-Semi conductor Diode: A p -n junction diode is a device formed from a p- type semeconductor and an n- type semiconductor.
-The p-n junction between the two materials is of fundamental importance to the operation of diodes and transistors.Figure( a) shows seperate p-type and n type semiconductor, each electrically neutral, while part (b) of the drawing shows them joined together to form a diode.
 Electrons from the n-type semiconductor and holes from the p-type semiconductor flow across the junction and combine.
-This process leaves the n-type material with a positive charge layer and the p-type material with a negative charge layer, as part (c) of the drawing indicates.
+This process leaves the n-type material with a positive charge layer and the p-type material with a negative charge layer, as part c of the drawing indicates.
 The positive and negative charge layers on the two sides of the junction set up an electric field E, much like that in a parallel plate capacitor.
 This electric field tends to prevent and further movement of charge across the junction, and all charge flow quickly stops.

 Suppose now that a battery is connected across the p-n junction, where the negative terminal of the battery is attached to the n-material, and the positive terminal is attached to the p-material.
-In this situation, the junction is said to be in a condition of forward bias, as will now been seen, a current exists in the circuit.
-The mobile electrons in the n-material are repelled by the negative terminal of the battery and move toward the junction.
-Likewise, the positive holes in the pmaterial are repelled by the position terminal of the battery and also move toward the junction.
-At the junction, the electrons fill the holes.
-In the meantime, the negative terminal pulls off electron from the p- material forming new holes in the process.
-Consequently, a continual flow of charge and hence a current is maintained in the circuits.
+In this situation the junction is said to be in a condition of forward bias, and as we now been seen, a current exists in the circuit.
+The mobile electrons is in the n-material are repelled by the negative terminal of the battery and move toward the junction.
+Likewise, the positive holes is the p-material are repelled by the position terminal of the battery and also move toward the junction.
+At the junction the electrons fill the holes.
+In the meantime, the negative circuits, in which both halves of every cycle of the generator voltage drive current through the load resistor in the same direction.